Free Assessment

 50 years of clinical experience

 Allergy Associates of La Crosse has been offering sublingual immunotherapy for food allergies for over 50 years, treating thousands of patients with personalized allergy drop protocols.
-Their long track record demonstrates strong real-world outcomes and sustained patient improvement across a wide range of food allergens.
+Their long track record demonstrates strong real-world outcomes across a wide range of food allergens.

 Allergy Associates of La Crosse, WI